Rhino and Elephant ProtectionJohan63/Getty Images, istock

 The number of rhinos poached every day in South Africa

 Percent by which Asian elephant populations have declined in the past 75 years

 Rhinos and elephants, beloved throughout the world, face severe threats from poaching, along with habitat loss and fragmentation.
 Elephant tusks and rhino horns are highly valued in the wildlife trade.
 Elephants and rhinos are ecologically important and the ecosystems would suffer without them.

 Facts about rhino and elephant protection:

 - Elephant ivory is made from dentine, a material in human teeth, and rhino horn is made from keratin, the material in human fingernails.

 - Elephants and rhinos often experience painful deaths when poached.
 Rhinos may have their horns cut off while they are still alive and contrary to belief, elephants do not lose their tusks; they are hacked out by poachers.

 - Habitat loss and fragmentation pushes elephants and rhinos closer to humans, where they may be killed by locals.

-- Legal trade in these animals’ parts in some countries allows elephant and rhino poachers to launder their illegal products and skirt around existing laws.
+- Legal trade in these animals’ parts in some countries allows elephant and rhino poachers to launder their illegal products and skirt existing laws.

 - Only male Asian elephants have tusks.
 However, Asian elephants of both sexes are targeted by poachers for their skins.